dibe-sh/API-NODE/README.md

 WEBZIO_TOKEN = GET_YOUR_TOKEN
 ```

-3. Run `docker-compose up` or `docker compose up` -> This will Setup your database configured on your environment file and run app on dev mode.
+3. Run `docker-compose up` or `docker-compose up` -> This will Set up your database configured on your environment file and run the app in dev mode.

 ## Running Project 🏃‍♂️

 If you have completed setup you must have a running project.
-You can run the project using following command.
+You can run the project using the following command.

 > 📔 Make sure your docker is running.